Kongsi

-Kongsi (公司 (gōngsī, gung1 si1, kong-si)) is a Hokkien transcription term meaning "company", especially businesses which have been incorporated.
+Kongsi (公司 (gōngsī, gung1 si1, kong-si)) is a Hokkien transcription of a Chinese term meaning "company", especially businesses which have been incorporated.
 However, the word has other meanings under different historical contexts.
 Kongsi were most commonly known as Chinese social organizations or partnerships, but the term was also used for various Chinese institutions.

 Amongst overseas Chinese, the word kongsi was applied to reference both clan organizations, whose members shared a common descent, and to district-dialect clubs, for Chinese immigrants originating from the same district speaking the same dialect.
 In the late 19th century, these district-dialect associations came to be known as wui gun (huiguan; 會館 (会馆, huìguǎn, wui^{6}gun^{2})), especially in San Francisco, California where many Chinese from eight districts on the west side of the Pearl River Delta near the City of Canton went for the California gold rush.

 Southeast Asia

 In Southeast Asia, the kongsi republics were made up of Hakka Chinese mining communities that united into political entities that functioned as self-governing states.
 By the mid-nineteenth century, the kongsi republics controlled most of western Borneo.
 The three largest kongsi republics were the Lanfang Republic, the Heshun Republic (Fosjoen), and the Santiaogou Federation (Samtiaokioe).